openaps/docs/Hardware/hardware.md

 * 2.1 Amp (or greater) USB power supply
 * Medtronic CareLink USB stick
 * Medtronic insulin pump: 512/712, 515/715, 522/722, or 523/723 (with firmware 2.4A or lower)
-* Dexcom G4 Platinum or Platinum with Share system (receiver and transmitter)
+* Dexcom CGM (G4 Platinum or Platinum with Share system) OR Medtronic CGM (MiniMed Paradigm REAL-Time Revel or Enlite)
-* Two USB cables with a right-angled micro USB end
+* Micro USB cable(s)

 Optional
 * Battery with USB output